 How to get compensation for a cycling accident

-Cycle-SOS represent clients nationwide.
-It isn’t necessary for you to visit us in person as the majority of your claim can be conducted over the phone and via email and postal correspondence.
+Don’t worry if you’re not local to our office as it isn’t necessary for you to visit us in person.
+The majority of your claim can be conducted over the phone and via email and postal correspondence.

 1. After contacting the Freephone helpline or submitting a claim online, your claim will be allocated to a member of our specialist cycle team.
-They will take you through all the information that we need to get your claim underway at a time convenient to you.
-This is usually done over the phone however; arrangements can be made to visit you at home should this be necessary.
+They will take you through all the information that we will need to get your claim underway.
+They will explain the process to you at the outset and if you have any questions, they will be happy to answer them fully.
+This conversation usually takes place over the phone at a time convenient to you however; arrangements can be made to visit you at home should this be necessary.

 2. Once we have all the accident details we can pursue the defendant (the person that is ultimately responsible for your injuries) on your behalf and make the necessary investigations into your claim.

 3. The defendant may accept or deny liability (responsibility) for your accident.
-If they accept that they are responsible for your injuries, you can then choose to accept or deny the offer.
+If they accept that they are responsible for your injuries, you can then choose to accept or deny their settlement offer.

 If your injuries have not yet become clear, we may advise you not to settle your claim just yet.
 We believe it is worthwhile to wait until we have all the facts about your injuries before we accept a settlement amount.
 It may be the case that you require a much higher settlement if you injuries persist or worsen to enable you to fund your recovery and ongoing care.